anveshmuppeda/docker-login-page/dockerfiles/backend/README.md

         `docker push <registry_URL>/<repository_name>:<tag>`

 ### Use of init.sql file:
-- contains SQL commands to initialize the MySQL database with required tables when the Docker container starts.
+- Contains SQL commands to initialize the MySQL database with required tables when the Docker container starts.